kamahen/pykythe/README.md

 is its UTF-8 encoding/decoding (the latter is needed because base64 works on ASCII only, so encoding/decoding from Unicode is needed).

-For performance reasons, the Kythe facts are all crated as regular strings (or atoms), and converted to base64 only on output.
+For performance reasons, the Kythe facts are all created as regular strings (or atoms), and converted to base64 only on output.
 This is because each pass over the AST creates Kythe facts, and there's a significant saving by only doing the base64 translation once.
 (Some